 In November of 2017 I saw the famous picture of Shalane Flanagan winning the New York City Marathon.
 In the browse section on Instagram I saw other Instagram runners posting about running that same race.
 Seeing their posts, and seeing Shalane, made me decide I wanted to run a marathon (it had been on my bucket list, but I hadn’t ever seriously thought about it).
+I had recently bought a fitness running watch, so that also helped me to feel motivated to push myself!

 We were living in Santa Monica so I signed up for the Los Angeles Marathon, over four months away.
 At the time, the longest run I had done was an 8 mile run.
 I had no idea how to train for a marathon and that first week after signing up for the LA Marathon, I started going to overboard.
 I had a painfully inflamed muscle on the inside of my right ankle and had to stop running for a few days.